Course Outline

 - Bad and Doubtful Debts

-- Conducting a current CAMPARI assessment.
+- Conducting a current CAMPARI assessment and learning from past inaccuracies.

 (Optional) Module 6